syedsaqib2457/php-hash/documentation/add_system_user_authentication_token_scope.md

 ## Introduction

-The `add_system_user_authentication_token_scope` API action adds a system user authentication token scope to a system user authentication token.
+This API action adds a system user authentication token scope to a system user authentication token.

 System user authentication token scopes are required to grant permissions to each `system_action`.